Kane injury fears raised as Tottenham star limps off after two-goal turn against Everton | Goal.com

 Everton were awarded a 91st-minute corner as they pressed for the winning goal, and Tottenham initially blew a sigh of relief after clearing the ball, only for Kane to crumble to the floor in obvious discomfort.

-The England international seemed to roll his ankle after getting into a tangle between Richalison and Alderweireld, with Dele Alli brought on his stead for the final few seconds of the match.
+The England international seemed to roll his ankle after getting into a tangle with Richalison and Toby Alderweireld, with Dele Alli brought on his stead for the final few seconds of the match.

+Mourinho is hopeful that Kane won't be out of any length of time due to the issue, though, as he told Sky Sports after the final whistle: "I think it is too early, let me be optimistic and believe it is nothing serious.

+"He felt something but let me be optimistic and believe he has time to recover.
+It's obvious he is a very important player for us but I cannot speculate."

 How many games could Kane miss?